 Rather, greatness comes from practice and perseverance that is perfected over decades.
 Additionally, the key is how you practice, analyze your progress, and learn from your mistakes that make you the most successful.
 In this way, the book reminds me of many of my ideas from my book on best learning practices.

-Talent is Overrated includes many scientific and real-world examples.
+Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else includes many scientific and real-world examples.
 Colvin shows that when people use the right kind of effort, they can improve at anything.
 Colvin's mindset and practical advice are meant to change the reader's way of thinking about their job and career and inspire people to achieve more.

-9. The Daily Entrepreneur: 33 Success Habits for Small Business Owners, Freelancers and Aspiring 9-to-5 Escape Artists by S.J.
+9. The Daily Entrepreneur by S.J.
 Scott and Rebecca Livermore

 This is a great book for people who want to become a freelancer or are looking for a way to make some extra money.
 Most entrepreneurs hope to make enough money to make it on their own, but often that expectation is not met.

 However, the problems that entrepreneurs face are common, meaning that a lot of people experience them.
 This also means that people have found ways to overcome them.
 Their secret is that they build specific daily habits.

 In The Daily Entrepreneur: 33 Success Habits for Small Business Owners, Freelancers and Aspiring 9-to-5 Escape Artists, the author talks about the power that developing habits can have and shows the reader how to use these habits to overcome common challenges.